A little history of Oudon keep

-This big keep (40 metres high) kept an eye on Brittany duchy and on river Loire traffic...
+This big keep (40 metres high) used to keep an eye on Brittany duchy and on river Loire traffic...
 We can notice 2 different parts: the keep and the surrounding wall.
 The keep had vast chimneys and rooms, with all mod cons!
 But what about its history?

 But during the Revolution, the estate was sold.
-Listed as a Historical monument in 1866 then bought by the French nation in 1881, the architect Ruprich Robert restored it.
+French nation bought it in 1881: architect Ruprich Robert restored it.